-Overview Purpose - University desires to purchase the building & leasehold improvements at 1700 Millrace Drive, with 80,000 gross square feet.
-Approx. 75% of the building is leased to third parties Location - 2.51 acres on Millrace Drive, with 200 parking spaces.
-Land is owned by the university History - University leased land to developer in 2012 to construct the facility for the Oregon Research Institute.
-The Institute filed for bankruptcy in 2022 and is no longer a tenant Seller - 1700 Millrace LLC and Riverpark LLC Current Tenants - Fall Creek, Fleetnurse, Brain Electro, Digicert, and Lithia.
+- Purpose University desires to purchase the building & leasehold improvements at 1700 Millrace Drive, with 80,000 gross square feet.
+Approx. 75% of the building is leased to third parties - Location 2.51 acres on Millrace Drive, with 200 parking spaces.
+Land is owned by the university - History University leased land to developer in 2012 to construct the facility for the Oregon Research Institute.
+The Institute filed for bankruptcy in 2022 and is no longer a tenant - Seller 1700 Millrace LLC and Riverpark LLC - Current Tenants Fall Creek, Fleetnurse, Brain Electro, Digicert, and Lithia.
 The university will assume control of those leases

-Terms & Conditions Sale price is \$20,000,000 (\$250/SF), as-is condition Income to University - estimated to be about \$1.5 million annually.
-Debt payment estimated to be approx. \$1.33 million Operating Expenses - to be charged to tenants Additional Space - 21,000 rentable square feet available for university use or lease to third parties Timing - acquisition is expected to be completed within 90 days of approval, includes 45 days for due diligence efforts
+Terms & Conditions

+- Sale price is \$20,000,000 (\$250/SF), as-is condition - Income to University estimated to be about \$1.6 million annually (not including any lease revenue for current vacant space) - Debt payment estimated to be approx. \$1.33 million - Operating Expenses estimated at \$600,000 per year - Additional Space 21,000 rentable square feet available for university use or lease to third parties - Timing acquisition is expected to be completed within 90 days of approval, includes 45 days for due diligence efforts